rmontenegroo/plone.cachepurging/README.txt

         they belong.
         """

-        def getRelativePaths(self):
+        def getRelativePaths():
             """Return a list of paths that should be purged.
-The paths should be relative to the virtual hosting root, e.g. as returned by ``obj.absolute_url_path()``
+The paths should be relative to the virtual hosting root, i.e. they should start with a '/'.

-            These paths will be rewritten to incorporate virtual hosting if necessary, using an IPurgePathRewriter adapter.
+            These paths will be rewritten to incorporate virtual hosting if necessary.
             """

-        def getAbsolutePaths(self):
+        def getAbsolutePaths():
             """Return a list of paths that should be purged.
 The paths should be relative to the domain root, i.e. they should start with a '/'.

             These paths will *not* be rewritten to incorporate virtual hosting.
             """